 The 2021 United Nations World Water Development Report estimated that “4 billion people live in areas that suffer from severe physical i.e. seasonal water scarcity for at least one month per year.
 And about 1.6 billion people face ‘economic’ water scarcity, which means that, while water may be physically available, they lack the necessary infrastructure to access that water.”
-This situation will only worsen as demand for water grows and the effects of climate change intensify.
+This situation will only worsen as water demand grows and the effects of climate change intensify.

 This information showcases the fact that water security is a major concern, i.e. that there are problems with “the capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water.”
 (UN-Water)